-Dolby Atmos: Why it's cool, how it works and how to get it
+Surround all around: Dolby Atmos explained

 To understand what makes Atmos different than, say, its direct predecessor Dolby Digital, let's first take a look at how sound is mixed for movies and TV shows.

 Everything you hear in a movie, from the music to the voices to the sound effects, all gets mixed into specific "channels."
-For simplicity's sake, we'll say these channels going around the room are left front (L), center (C), right front (R), right surround (RS), and left surround (LS).
-Some more complex systems add a "surround back" channel.
-All the low frequency noises go to the ".1" subwoofer channel.
+For simplicity's sake, we'll say these channels are, as you look at them in a room, left front (L), center (C), right front (R), right surround (RS) and left surround (LS).
+Some more complex systems add "surround back" channels.
+All the low frequency booms and thumps go to the ".1" subwoofer channel.
+This diagram should help:

-So if two characters are speaking on screen, that gets mixed to the center channel.
-When the music swells during a dramatic moment, that's usually the front left and right channels.
-Zooming special effects might appear in the surround speakers.
-To an extent, this same mix also translates to the home.
+So if two actors are speaking on screen, that gets mixed to the center channel.
+When the music swells during a dramatic moment, that's usually in the front left and right channels.
+Zooming and swooping special effects might appear in the surround speakers.
+To an extent, this same mix of channels also translates to the home.
 After all, if you have a 5.1 speaker system, you have all those same speakers.

 Except… you don't.
 Not exactly.
 Where your speakers are, how powerful they are, and increasingly, how much range each has, varies greatly compared to a decent movie theater.

 Atmos, for the most part, doesn't use channels.
 Instead, most sounds are treated as "objects."
 Instead of assigning a sound to a channel (and by extension, a speaker), Atmos lets filmmakers assign a sound to a place.
 Not "left surround speaker" but "left rear corner."
 Not "pan from left surround speaker to right sound speaker" but "pan smoothly across the rear wall."
-Not only does this give greater flexibility at the theater, but improves the experience in the theater and, potentially, at home.
+Not only does this give greater flexibility, but it improves the experience in the theater and, potentially, at home.

 Atmos is an end-to-end change in theater and home audio.
 The mixing is different, as we've discussed, but so is the decoding.
 At different theaters the number of speakers can vary dramatically, but Atmos will scale with them regardless.
 Most theaters have many speakers along the walls to ensure everyone gets the same-ish experience.
 With Atmos those speakers can be individually addressable and a sound designer can pinpoint the exact location in a theater where they want to place a sound.
 A smoother experience for everyone.
+This is represented in the image above.

 This includes the headline Atmos feature: height.
 With speakers hanging from the ceiling, sound engineers can now move sounds seamlessly over your head and all around.
 Done right, it's not only more convincing than before, but also less obtrusive.
 It's more natural, so you're less likely to notice the special effects and more likely to stay absorbed in the movie.
 And that's the point, right?